RobLevv/stage_arene_ros/TUTO_INFO_README/README_MODIFY.md

 This file is the one that is executed on the Raspberry Pi.
 It allows the communication between the Arduino and the Raspberry Pi.
 It is composed of 2 functions:

 - `callback()`: This function is called when a message is received on the topic `arene/cmd`, it makes the Arduino execute the command received.
-- `send_to_arduino()`: This function sends a number to the arduino on the serial port.
+- `send_to_arduino()`: This function sends a number to the Arduino on the serial port.
 This number is the command that the Arduino will execute.
 The main function of this files initializes the node and the subscriber to the topic `arene/cmd`.

 ### 1.2.
-Modify the Launch files
+Modify the launch files

 The launch files are located in the folder `launch`.
 There are 4 launch files: